jFarrow02/devops-bootcamp/ch10-kubernetes/10-ingress.md

     - protocol: TCP
       port: 8080
       targetPort: 8080
+      # Note: no nodePort attribute!
 ```

 ## How to Configure Ingress in your Cluster?
-You need an **Ingress Controller**, another set of pods that evaluate and process ingress rules.
+You need an **Ingress Controller**, another set of pods in your cluster that evaluate and process ingress rules, and manage redirection.
 This will be the entrypoint for all requests to the domain/subdomain of the cluster.
 You can use many different 3rd-party implementations of Ingress Controller.

 ### Install Ingress Controller in Minikube
 - `minikube addons enable ingress`: Automatically starts the K8s nginx implementation of Ingress Controller. **Note**: OK to use for production.